A Converse Control Lyapunov Theorem for Joint Safety and Stability: Main results

-Before ending this section, we provide an example showing that, without Assumption~\ref{as:stabilizability}, the function $W$ defined by~(\ref{eq:W}) may fail to be continuously differentiable at $x = 0$.
-In such cases, an additional smoothing step is indeed necessary to obtain a smooth CLBF on $\mathcal{D}$.
+The following example shows that, without Assumption~\ref{as:stabilizability}, the function $W$ defined by~(\ref{eq:W}) may fail to be $C^1$ at $x = 0$.
+In such cases, an additional smoothening step is indeed necessary to obtain a $C^1$ CLBF on $\mathcal{D}$.